gaehlerm/SoftwareEngineering/README.md

 Only ask for things you directly need.
 This is another advantage of functional programming or micro services.
 If you have to validate an email, then call the email validator which does the job for you, where the email validator can be either a micro service or a pure function.
 The email validator returns a result and resets.
 You only got what you asked for, nothing else.
 There are no semi useful objects wobbling around that you don't know how to deal with them.
 You need exactly what is around.
 This is the strength of functional programming.

 ## Law of demeter

+// I don't exactly understand this law of demeter yet.

 One common rule on coupling is the law of Demeter.
 Though it's not a very strict law.
 Martin Fowler called it "The occasionally useful suggestion of Demeter" [Refactoring p.192].
 More formally, the Law of Demeter for functions requires that a method `m` of an object `o` may only invoke the methods of the following kinds of objects: [https://en.wikipedia.org/wiki/Law_of_Demeter], [https://www2.ccs.neu.edu/research/demeter/demeter-method/LawOfDemeter/paper-boy/demeter.pdf]
 - `o` itself;